Chair in Health Services Research and Philosophy

 MA Philosophy (Distinction), Open University 2008

-I use Twitter although somewhat erratically - you can find me @entwistlev.
+I use Twitter, though not particularly regularly.
+You can find me @entwistlev.